Frequently Asked Questions (FAQs)

 Miscaptioned/Misleading

-This rating is used in connection with media elements like photographs, inforgraphs, videos etc. Here the media elements are real and not manipulated but they are placed in a wrong context or accompanied with a false explanation.
+This rating is used in connection with elements like photographs, infographs, videos, texts, data, quotes etc that are real but placed in a wrong context, accompanied with a false explanation or manipulated.

 FactCheckHub is ethically committed to factual verification of information.
 Done through our multilayer editing and cross-checking process, we try as much as possible to avoid mistakes.
 But, once a mistake arises, we take responsibility by verifying the error and, once validated, we make the appropriate corrections and publicly declare so.

-So, if there are errors of fact or any kind you feel we have made, kindly call our attention to it through [email protected].
+So, if there are errors of fact or any kind you feel we have made, kindly call our attention to it through [email protected] or +2349030785265

 You may as well share your comments, feedback or corrections through the same email.